-Having deprived myself of any Maori cultural activities or tours during my previous trips to New Zealand, my last road trip through the land of the long white cloud included plenty of native culture.
+Having deprived myself of any Maori culture activities or tours during my previous trips to New Zealand, my last road trip through the land of the long white cloud included plenty of native culture.
 During our 3-day stay in Rotorua, we managed to finally visit Te Puia, the Maori arts and cultural centre.

-Te Puia offers tours and experiences of various lengths and focus, but Meagaan and I were invited to join the evening programme named Te Po, a guided tour with lots of interaction and dinner.
+Te Puia offers tours and experiences of various lengths and focus, but Meagaan and I were invited to join the evening programme named Te Po, a Maori culture guided tour with lots of interaction and dinner.
 Arriving at 6pm, we started out in the gift shop – and a great one it was; if ever you were in search of a Maori pendant or other arts and crafts, the institute’s gift shop has a huge variety to choose from.
 Once the other 30 or so visitors had arrived, our tour guide started us out with a brief introduction to the programme.

 Our evening started by entering the vast outdoors grounds of Te Puia, stopping right at the start of the path leading up to the marae, a Maori meeting hall.
 As I mentioned, this was quite a touristy activity, so our very personable guide picked his new best friend for the first cultural interaction – Bruce from Oz.
 The Australian chap would have the honour to greet the warriors coming out of the marae and ask for permission to enter by putting down a branch.
 One by one, the Maori performers emerged from the meeting hall, with the head of the community approaching in a rather menacing manner, making all sorts of facial expressions that did not look very welcoming at first.